 Flamsteed’s atlas was large and expensive, and the constellation figures were somewhat austere in appearance.
 A smaller, more popular edition was called for.
-Nearly half a century later it appeared – not in Britain but in France, under the authorship of Jean Nicolas Fortin (1750–1831), a maker of scientific instruments and globes.
+Nearly half a century later it appeared – not in Britain but in France, under the authorship of Jean-Baptiste Fortin (1740–1817), a French cartographer and instrument maker.
 Fortin’s Atlas Céleste de Flamstéed (sometimes known as the ‘French Flamsteed’) was first published in 1776, with a revised edition in 1795 in which a number of new constellations were added.
 Its charts were about one-third the size of Flamsteed’s imposing originals and hence far more convenient for casual use.
 Whereas Flamsteed’s atlas contained 25 constellation charts Fortin had 26, splitting the long figure of Hydra into two separate charts (the head and the tail) instead of Flamsteed’s awkward foldout.

 Like Flamsteed, Fortin confined himself to the constellations visible from Greenwich, although he appended a copy of Lacaille’s planisphere of the southern sky.
 Somewhat confusingly, Fortin’s 1776 atlas is described as the Second Edition and the 1795 printing the Third Edition; this is because he regarded Flamsteed’s original as the First Edition.
 A Portuguese edition of Fortin’s 1795 atlas was published in 1804, translated by the Portuguese astronomer and cartographer Francisco António Ciera (1763–1814).